 Up to 24 storage VMs (SVMs) are supported with Cloud Volumes ONTAP BYOL.
 Those 24 storage VMs can serve data or be configured for disaster recovery (DR).

-The previous limit in Azure was 12 storage VMs used for DR.
+The previous limit in the 9.9.0 release was 12 storage VMs used for DR in Azure.

 Improved write performance